Code-Institute-Submissions/OniAkuma96-Milestone-3-Forum/README.md

 # R3view

 R3view is a forum for discussion on anything, the emphasis is on free discussion by its users.
 Here registered users are free to make posts and reply to posts.
-Posts will have a title and body and replies will just have a body.
-Ideally I would like to include the ability to post images too.
+Posts will have a title, body, and linked image while replies will just have a body and image (optional).
 Posts will also have some additional info such as who made the post, at what time, and on what day.
 Posts and replies are displayed newest first.
+Registered users will be able to navigate to their profile page to see all the posts they have made.
 This site is for registered users who want free and open discussion by making posts and replying to other posts and also for non-registered users who wish to read the posts.

 ## Features